URL Fetching

 2. API & Documentation Retrieval: For developers working with libraries, frameworks, or third-party APIs, URL Fetching can retrieve the relevant documentation, so the AI can better understand the context and generate code snippets accordingly.

 3. Dynamic Content Handling: Large Language Models (LLMs) are generally trained on data up to a specific date, so knowledge after that date is not available to the AI.
 URL Fetching enables it to gather up-to-date information from the web, making it more suitable for situations that require the latest data or documentation.
+It also works well with Web Browsing.

 How Does It Work?